KirilStrezikozin/discord-trello-activity-app/README.md

 ## Limitations

-- Manual hosting, not a one-click-enable Power-Up for Trello (this bot would be paid otherwise).
+- Manual hosting, not a one-click-enable Power-Up for Trello (this bot would be paid otherwise). **But** you can utilize the method presented in [Test Run](#test-run) if you use case is lightweight.
 - Like similar paid solutions, this bot is made to report activity that occurs on Trello boards only.
 This includes adding members, enabling plugins, doing anything with Trello boards, lists, and cards (covers, attachments, checklists, labels, fields).
 This is probably what you expect anyway.

 ## Quick Start